debel/modernJS/topics/language-features/functions.md

 ---

 All functions can return a value through the `return` statement.
-Arrow functions return the value of the last expression.
 If no explicit value is specified, the `undefined` value is returned by default.

 Executing a function creates a new internal `scope` object.